-The new home of pre-season testing and the new host of the F1 season opener in recent years.
-Bahrain kicked off the 2021 season and does so again in 2022.
+The home of pre-season testing and the host of the F1 season opener in recent years.
+Bahrain kicked off the 2021 and 2022 seasons and does so again in 2023.

 The Spanish Grand Prix at the Circuit de Catalunya is back for another year after a new deal was agreed.
-Also kicked off the first half of the pre-season testing calendar.
+The former home of F1 testing.

 Another Tilke creation which debuted for the 2016 European Grand Prix.
 Since then known as the Azerbaijan Grand Prix.
 Becoming a modern classic on the calendar with its long straight and narrow section through the old town.